lupyuen/lupyuen.github.io/src/ci3.md

 # What's Next

+_Shouldn't we implement NuttX CI so that it's totally User-Proof?_

+_If the GitHub Load is too high...
+It's a problem with our CI System, not our NuttX Developers.
+Right?_

+Well we could revamp NuttX CI to make it totally User-Proof and unbreakable.
+But sadly we can't because...

+1. NuttX CI is way too complex with Legacy Stuff.
+It's brittle and will break easily when we make changes.

+1. We don't have folks with the right expertise to revamp NuttX CI.
+And after the revamp: NuttX CI requires dedicated people to monitor the system 24 x 7...
+Which we can't afford.

 Next Article: We'll chat about __NuttX Dashboard__.
 And how we made it with Grafana and Prometheus...

 - [__"Continuous Integration Dashboard for Apache NuttX RTOS  (Prometheus and Grafana)"__](https://lupyuen.github.io/articles/ci4.html)